fercomunello/dotfiles/keyboard/README.md

 ## Keyboard Layout

+**Portuguese Brazil ABNT2 with intl. keyboard**:

+Set-up: Set F12 to change keyboard language, install [quick-lang-switch extension](https://extensions.gnome.org/extension/4559/quick-lang-switch) for GNOME to remove the animation and swich the language more quickly and configure macros for pipe (|) and \ (back-slash).

 **English (intl. with AltGr dead keys)**:
+An alternative option for intl. keyboards is using AltGr dead keys.
 ```
 ALTGR + A = áááááááááá
 ALTGR + O = óóóóóóóóóó